deranjer/hugo-cookbook/README.md

 Then you can copy the `config.toml` from `exampleSite` to the root of your hugo directory, and modify that for your instance.

+## Setup Default Template

+Since hugo-cookbook is a single purpose theme, you need to override your default archetype so that all content created is of `recipe` type.

+### Override Default

+To override the default template, copy the `default.md` from `themes\archetypes\default.md` to `archetypes` and overwrite the current `default.md` in that directory.

+This will ensure that any new content you create will be of type `recipe`.

 ## First Recipe

 Simply run `hugo new recipe_name.md` to create your new recipe in the `content` folder.
 Modify the markdown file as required for your new recipe.